j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 This system avoid to have simultaneous process for the same command.
 In addition, if an non-catchable error occurs, the command won't be execute again unless the problem is solved and the task unlock manualy.
 So the error won't prevent  others commands from working.

-If you have some anwsers or comment, feel free to contact me at julienguyon@hotmail.com
+If you have some anwsers or comment, feel free to contact me at julienguyon at hotmail dot com